US a country divided one year after Supreme Court abortion ruling

 Anti-abortion groups such as SBA Pro-Life have said they will only support a presidential candidate in 2024 who pledges to enact a nationwide abortion ban.

 The Republican frontrunner, Trump, who frequently boasts about naming the three Supreme Court justices who overturned Roe v.
-Wade, is yet to give that commitment.
+Wade, has yet to give that commitment.

 © 2023 AFP